ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 ## lovelace adapter for ioBroker

-With this adapter you can build visualization for ioBroker with Home Assistant Lovelace UI.
+With this adapter, you can build visualization for ioBroker with Home Assistant Lovelace UI.

 [Deutsche Dokumentation](docs/de/README.md)

 ## Instance objects
-In the folder instances there are some objects that can be used to control the UI.
-For every browser a new subfolder will be created with a random ID.
+In the folder instances, there are some objects that can be used to control the UI.
+For every browser, a new subfolder will be created with a random ID.
 This ID is stored in the client browser's web storage.
-If you delete the web storage a new instance will be created.
+If you delete the web storage, a new instance will be created.
 If you use Fully Kiosk Browser make sure the function `Delete webstorage on reload` is **disabled**.

 This functionality uses browser_mod, which is installed and updated by the adapter.
-Do not add your own version of browser_mod as custom card.
+Do not add your own version of browser_mod as a custom card.

 ## Configuration
 There are two ways how the entities could be configured: